romanboehm/romanboehm.github.io/content/til/vs-code-devcontainer-ssh.md

 ### MacOS Keychain and SSH Agent

-This will allow us to skip entering the passphrase when using the private key.
-First, we add the private key to MacOS' keychain (a.k.a. _Keychain Access.app_):
+Your OS's SSH Agent is automatically being forwarded (for lack of a better word) to the Devcontainer.
+Now, integrating the Mac OS keychain and the SSH Agent will allow us to skip entering the passphrase when using the private key.

+First, we need to add the private key to MacOS' keychain (a.k.a. _Keychain Access.app_):

 ```shell
 ssh-add --apple-use-keychain ~/.ssh/id-github-ed25519